Driver Routing and Scheduling with Synchronization Constraints: Methodology

 We illustrate our graph representation in a simplified example.
 Consider customer nodes~$i$ and $j$ associated with time windows $\paramTimeWindow_{i}$ and $\paramTimeWindow_{j}$, respectively, and a ride segment from customer node~$i$ to customer node~$j$.
 Additionally, there is a service station node $s$.
 As depicted in Figure \ref{fig:multiGraph}, there are two possibilities to serve this ride segment, either driving directly from $i$ to $j$ or driving via service station $s$.
 Figure \ref{fig:TSN} shows the time-expanded multi-digraph for our example.
 For the sake of simplicity, we assume $\paramIntervalLength = \paramTimeWindowSize$, that is, we create only two copies of customer node $i$, for times $\paramNodeTime_{i} \in \{\paramEarliestDep_{i}, \paramLatestDep_{i}\}$ such that $\mathscr{T}(i) = \{i_1, i_2\}$.
 The same holds for node $j$, respectively, such that $\mathscr{T}(j) = \{j_1, j_2\}$.
 As nodes $i_1, i_2 \in \setOfNodesTimeExp$ refer to the same physical location, we add a waiting arc from $i_1$ to $i_2$.
 For the same reason, we add a waiting arc from $j_1$ to $j_2$.
 To determine the time-copies of service station $s$, we consider its predecessor, customer node $i$.
 Given the set of relevant times for node $i$, we can compute the relevant times for $s$ by simply adding the driving time from node $i$ to node $s$.
 In general, driving via a service station leads to a detour.
 Therefore, we can never connect the first time-copy of a service station with the first time-copy of its succeeding customer node.
 Thus, the number of time-copies of a service station is strictly smaller than the number of time-copies needed for a customer node.
 Only a single copy of the service station is needed in this example.
 Departing from node $i$ at the earliest time possible and driving via service station $s$, we cannot reach node $j$ at time $\paramEarliestDep_{j}$.
 The next time copy that we can reach is node $j_2$.
 Thus, we connect node $s_1$ with node $j_2$.
 When starting at node $i_2$, driving via a service station is not feasible as node $j_2$ cannot be reached.
-Hence we do not create a second copy of node $s$.
+Hence we do not create a second copy of node~$s$.
+Note that we also connect node $s_1$ with node $j_2$ if the detour is smaller than the interval length $\paramIntervalLength$, i.e., we round up the actual arrival time to the next time-discrete value in our graph.
 Finally, we add all remaining feasible steering and deadheading arcs, represented by solid and dotted lines, respectively.
 For the sake of simplicity, we do not display depot arcs.